can3p/cl-journal/README.md

 Due to password storage only Mac OS X is supported at the moment.

+## Features

+* Create posts as simple markdown files
+* Privacy, Tags, Music, Location and Mood fields are supported
+* Links to files in the repo resolve to links to relevant posts in the blog

 ## Install

 Install is a bit tricky, especially if you're not used to common lisp environment